ifBars/S1API-docs/.vitepress/docs/api/products/index.md

 ### PackagingDefinition

-Represents a type of packaging in the game.
+Represents a type of packaging in-game.
 Inherits from `ItemDefinition`.

 ```csharp
 public class PackagingDefinition : ItemDefinition